DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/fundamentals/keys/automatic_key_management.md

 When you register multiple signing algorithms, the first in the list will be the default used for signing tokens.
-Client and API resource definitions both have an *AllowedTokenSigningAlgorithm* property to override the default on a per resource and client basis.
+Client and API resource definitions both have an *AllowedTokenSigningAlgorithms* property to override the default on a per resource and client basis.

 {{% /notice %}}